 So there you are, your right-side brain on fire with creativity, while your left-side brain is badly needed to make some rational decisions about the structure of the routing monster you have just created.
-Oh, that engineer you will eventually be sending your project to, for mixing?
+Oh, that mixing engineer you will eventually be sending your project to?

->

-> - Wet FX
+- Wet FX

 - Processed tracks

 - Unprocessed tracks